HIV status of you and your partners

 If you don’t know you or your partners HIV status

-If you don’t know your HIV status, assume you are HIV positive (so you don’t put anyone at risk).
+If you don’t know your own HIV status, also assume you are HIV positive.
+This is so you don’t put anyone at risk.

-If you do this – rather than assuming your partners are negative – you will not take risks that you are not happy with.
+Rather than assuming your partners are negative, this will stop you taking risks that you are not happy with.

-You will feel in control during sex and you will not feel anxious or worried afterwards.
+This will help you feel in control during sex.
+It should stop you feeling anxious or worried afterwards.

-Your HIV status is only as accurate as your last test result, plus the risks you took in the few weeks before the test, and any risks you have taken since.
+Your HIV status is only as accurate as your last test result.
+This needs to include any risks you took in the window period before the test.
+It also needs to include any risks you have taken since.